- Osgoode Hall Law School, LL.M, 2011

-Ken is of counsel in the Vorys Washington, D.C. office and a member of the probate and tax group.
-He has more than a decade of experience counseling clients in all aspects of real property tax law including the review of tax assessments and property tax management for large corporations.
+Ken is of counsel in the Vorys Washington, D.C. office and a member of the tax group.
+He has more than a decade of experience counseling clients in all aspects of real property tax law, including the review of tax assessments and property tax management for large corporations.
 Ken also has extensive experience in litigation and has represented clients in real property tax valuation disputes and appeals.
 In addition, he has experience with sales and state tax issues.

 Professional and Community Activities

-- NAIOP National Tax and Finance Subcommittee, Member 2019
+- NAIOP National Tax and Finance Subcommittee, Member 2019 - present

 - IPT Legal Committee.
 2015-present; 2018 Annual Conference Associate Chair, 2019 PT Symposium Committee